acasaccia/bem-test/README.md

 # pokemon-network-care

-An introduction to BEM
+A tiny application to test the BEM naming convention

-acasaccia@gmail.com

 ---